-- Once you have filed all the returns, call the state and request for a final return.
+- Once you have filed all the returns, call the state and request a final return.
 Their phone number is 800-252-5555.
 They will update your account within 24-48 hours.
 After such time, when you log back into your account, you will see a final return.

 - If you are not registered with the Secretary of State, the state will advise against sending a letter to them stating that you have closed out your business on this date and opt to end all your tax responsibility in the state.
 Their mailing address is at PO Box 149348, Austin, TX 78714

 - If your business is registered with the Secretary of State, you need to request a Certificate of Termination.

 - Once you receive the Termination certificate, you will send it to the Secretary of State to end all your tax responsibility in the state.

-Texas Franchise Tax Account Note: The penalties on the Franchise tax reports is basically 5% if the reports filed beyond the due date for any tax that would be due.
+Texas Franchise Tax Account Note: The penalties on the Franchise tax reports are basically 5% if the reports filed beyond the due date for any tax that would be due.
 The flat fee for not filing the report by the due date, that’s the $50 late filing penalty.
 You may qualify for a “No-Tax Due” filing.
 To qualify for the No-Tax Due filing, the company’s total revenue in and out of Texas or the gross revenue would need to be below $1,110,000.
 In filing a No Tax Due report, you would need the following info: